 Supported by the guidance of Taigen Dan Leighton, a Dharma teacher in the lineage of Shunryu Suzuki, Ancient Dragon Zen Gate evolved from a small meditation group that began meeting once weekly in 2003.
-By 2009, Taigen had moved from California to Chicago to become our Guiding Teacher and we relocated to our current temple space at 1922 W. Irving Park Road in the North Center neighborhood.
+By 2009, Taigen had moved from California to Chicago to become our Guiding Teacher and we relocated to a storefront temple space in the North Center neighborhood.
 At the end of 2020 we gave up our lease on the storefront space due to COVID issues.
 We have continued all of our programs on Zoom and are now meeting in our Lincoln Square Zendo while the process of searching for a new full-time temple space and renting a space for some events temporarily.
 We offer a variety of meditation and Zen practice opportunities most days of the week and have been honored to host many prominent Buddhist teachers and scholars for special events.

 What’s In A Name?